 To make the filling:

-Place a baking tray in the oven and then preheat to 375°F.
+- Place a baking tray in the oven and then preheat to 375 degrees Fahrenheit.

-Bake on the baking tray for 45 to 55 minutes or until the crust is golden brown.
+- Bake on the baking tray for 45-55 minutes or until the crust is golden brown.
 Allow the pie to cool completely before slicing.

-These summer dessert favorites will help to finish off your Independence Day festivities on a sweet note.
-Try one—or try them all—you and your guests may actually love these more than the fireworks show!
+These Fourth of July dessert favorites will help to finish off your Independence Day drinks, snacks, and meals on a sweet note.
+Try one or try them all!
+You and your guests may actually love these more than the fireworks show.

 - 8 things no one tells you about hosting Thanksgiving (that they really should)